mikkelme/Simula_SummerProject/README.md

 \end{align}
 $$

-This result in the final system of equations
+Note that when implementing the weak formulation we perform an error convergence test using manufactured solution on a more general case where we ignore the above conditions in order to ease the work of coming up with a manufactured solution.
+Using the specific parameter choices we get the final system of equations

 $$